Paradigm4/superfunpack/README.md

 > * m: the number of white balls in the urn.
 > * m: the number of black balls in the urn.
 > * k: the number of balls drawn from the urn.
+> * lower_tail: (boolean) If true, return the lower tail value, otherwise the upper tail value.

 ### Details